Integration Test

 The following flag usage patterns will work regardless of whether you are generating an integration test from OpenAPI spec or from Skyramp Trace.

-Specify integration test file name and directory
+8. Specify test name and directory

 skyramp generate integration rest https://www.skyramp.dev/api/v1/products \